maldonado91/Stock-Analysis/README.md

 ##### Here is 2018
 Before ![Run_Time2018_Before](https://github.com/maldonado91/Stock-Analysis/blob/main/Resources/VBA_Challenge_2018_Before.PNG) After ![Run_Time2018_After](https://github.com/maldonado91/Stock-Analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

 ##### Changing the code to run throught the data once was extremely useful.
-See below for loo used in macro:
+See below for loop used in macro:
     ''2b) Loop over all the rows in the spreadsheet.
     For i = 2 To RowCount